 Predators such as the minute pirate bug or the green lacewing can play a role in keeping populations of grape thrips in check.
 Some predatory mites and spiders are also known to feed on them.
 Bioinsecticides based on formulations of spinosad, insecticidal soap or neem oil are also acceptable in organically managed vineyards.
 Finally kaolin clay is also effective in ridding the vineyards of the thrip.
 Spraying of fungal pathogens such as Verticillium lecanii or Beauveria bassiana @ 5 mL or 5 g/l helps in reducing thrips population, especially in cool and humid climate (20-25°C and 80% relative humidity).

 Always consider an integrated approach with preventive measures together with biological treatments if available.
 Table grapes are susceptible to thrips damage and may require treatment.
-Commercial formulations of spinosyns, dimethoate or imidacloprid applied in a timely manner can provide an effective management of thrips on grapes.
+Commercial formulations of spinosyns, dimethoate applied in a timely manner can provide an effective management of thrips on grapes.